 Eye Exams

-Regular eye exams do more than establish your prescription for glasses or contact lenses.
+Regular eyesight tests do more than establish your prescription for glasses or contact lenses.
 Your eyes are an indicator of your overall health, so an optometrist is often the first person to identify chronic conditions such as glaucoma, diabetes and high blood pressure, often before you know they exist.
-In addition to our ongoing professional training, Taank’s work with Addenbrooke’s Hospital’s Glaucoma Clinic in Cambridge allows for continuous learning about new techniques and procedures, which feeds into our overall eyecare approach to ensure you receive the best eyecare possible.
+In addition to ongoing professional training, Anjana Taank has 13 years’ experience working as Specialist Optometrist for Addenbrooke’s Hospital’s glaucoma clinic in Cambridge.
+Her continuous exposure to cutting edge techniques and procedures have fed into the Taank approach to ensure you receive the best possible eyecare.

 Eye health starts with you, which is why we begin your exam with a review of your current prescription, any changes you may have noticed, your lifestyle, etc. Little things make a huge difference.
 During your comprehensive exam we use a carefully selected range of trusted and state of the art equipment to gauge your most accurate prescription.
 At the end, you’ll have the chance to discuss your glasses options with your optometrist, taking any specific requirements into consideration to ensure optimum results.